Code-Institute-Submissions/ThomasMSmit-Online-Cookbook_JuneSub/README.md

   Only 1 error remains, Line to long on line 22.
 But documentation says that that is alright.
 No further errors.

 - HTML code has been validated with [HTML validator](https://validator.w3.org/nu/).
+  Gives Error message for materialize styling.
+Not able to fix.
+  Gives Error for http-equiv.
+Not able to fix

 - CSS code has been validated with [CSS validator](https://jigsaw.w3.org/css-validator/).
+  No Errors were found.

-- JS code has been run through [Esprima](https://esprima.org/index.html).
+- JS code has been run through [JShint](https://jshint.com/).
+  Gives a couple undivined variables, something i cant resolve in this instance.
+  Gives an unused variable, but is needed so cant take it away.

 ## Bugs